qbic-pipelines/pipeline-docs/docs/markdown/clusters/running_jobs.md

     wget -qO- get.nextflow.io | bash
     ```

-* Optionally, move the nextflow file in a directory accessible by your `$PATH` variable (this is only required to avoid to remember and type the Nextflow full path each time you need to run it).
+* Optionally, move the nextflow file in a directory accessible by your `$PATH` variable (required only to avoid remembering and typing the Nextflow full path each time you need to run it).

 For more information, visit the [Nextflow documentation](https://www.nextflow.io/docs/latest/en/latest/getstarted.html).